Taipei Travel Guide

 National Taiwan Museum

 The third installment of Taipei’s national museums is the National Taiwan Museum in Zhongzheng.
-Built by the Japanese colonial government in 1908, the National Taiwan Museum is now the oldest museum in the entire country.
+Built by the Japanese colonial government in 1908, the National Taiwan Museum is now the oldest museum in the country.
 Surprisingly, even with all the chaos faced in the twentieth century, the National Taiwan Museum survived in its original location.

 Temples